 Dear Richard:

-Meridian Oil Gathering Inc. ("MOGI") and Transwestern Pipeline Company ("Transwestern") are parties to that certain Interconnect Point Operating Agreement entered into as of December 31, 1992 ("Interconnect Agreement") and two subsequent Letter Agreements dated February 18, 1993 ("1993 Letter Agreement") and September 25, 1995 ("1995 Letter Agreement").
+Burlington Resources (as successor in interest to Meridian Oil Gathering Inc. ("MOGI")) ("Burlington") and Transwestern Pipeline Company ("Transwestern") are parties to that certain Interconnect Point Operating Agreement entered into as of December 31, 1992 ("Interconnect Agreement") and two subsequent Letter Agreements dated February 18, 1993 ("1993 Letter Agreement") and September 25, 1995 ("1995 Letter Agreement").

-Pursuant to the 1993 Letter Agreement, Paragraph #3, "…Transwestern agrees during the term of the IPOA to accept gas from MOGI at the Interconnect Point … provided that MOGI's delivery pressure is at a minimum of 650 psig …".
-Pursuant to the 1995 Letter Agreement, "If, and when, Transwestern's proposed San Juan Lateral Expansion is placed in service, the 200,000 Mcf of gas per day as required by the Interconnect Agreement to be received by Transwestern at the Interconnect Point shall be increased to 250,000 Mcf per day."
+The 1993 Letter Agreement provides at Paragraph #3 that "…Transwestern agrees during the term of the IPOA to accept gas from MOGI at the Interconnect Point … provided that MOGI's delivery pressure is at a minimum of 650 psig …".
+The 1995 Letter Agreement provides that "If, and when, Transwestern's proposed San Juan Lateral Expansion is placed in service, the 200,000 Mcf of gas per day as required by the Interconnect Agreement to be received by Transwestern at the Interconnect Point shall be increased to 250,000 Mcf per day."

-Transwestern, in its individual capacity, and not as operator of the Blanco Hub, and MOGI hereby agree that the following curve will be the measure by which MOGI's Val Verde Plant tailgate operating pressures will yield the respective volume of gas which Transwestern is obligated to take throughout the remaining term of the Interconnect Agreement.
+Transwestern, in its individual capacity, and not as operator of the Blanco Hub, and Burlington hereby agree that, notwithstanding the pressure and quantity provisions cited in the preceding paragraph, Transwestern shall accept the volumes of gas at the tailgate operating pressures listed below for the remaining term of the Interconnect Agreement.

-MOGI Flow
+Burlington Maximum Flow

-Val Verde pressure (psig) (MMCF/D)
+minimumVal Verde pressure (psig) (MMCF/D)

 250